bujojo16/obfuskey/README.md

 # ObfusKey

 In short, a cryptocurrency wallet seedphrase reversible, offline, trustless, password based obfuscation to end the paper-seedphrase nonsense.
-Keep your seed-phrase protected and accessible anywhere, on computers and on paper without the need to hide it without fear of somebody finding it.
+Keep your seed-phrase protected and accessible anywhere, on computers and on paper without the need to hide it and without fear of somebody finding it.

 ![alt text](https://github.com/bujojo16/documents/blob/main/obfuscator_output.png)